 - Preheat oven to 400 degrees Fahrenheit.
 Season each chicken breast with a pinch of salt, pepper and herbes de provence (or simply thyme).
 Drizzle with olive oil.

-- Mix together arugula, spinach, kale, mint and chives (if using).
+- In a bowl, mix together arugula, spinach, kale, mint and chives (if using).
 Combine remainder of ingredients, including cooked chicken, tossing to combine.
 Drizzle and toss with poppy seed dressing upon serving.
 Makes 4 large dinner salads or 6 smaller salads.
 Enjoy!

 Creamy Poppy Seed Dressing